Hazel (TV series): Production notes

 The series was filmed at Columbia Sunset Gower Studios, Hollywood, California.
+The artist Mark Bennett included a floor plan of the Baxters' house in his book TV Sets: Fantasy Blueprints of Classic TV Homes.
 Exteriors were shot at the Columbia Ranch in Burbank.
 This movie ranch facade used as the Baxters' house had previously been seen in several Three Stooges films, and was used as the home for the Lawrences on the sitcom Gidget.
 From the driveway, the house next door to the right is recognizable as that of Darrin and Samantha Stephens from Bewitched.
-The episode "What'll We Watch Tonight", in which Hazel purchases a color TV, is the only first-season episode shot in color and appears to promote color television sets.
-NBC, which aired the series, was owned by RCA, the largest seller of color television sets, during the period when most viewers still had black-and-white TVs.